 - 19. Respondents failed to comply with the requirements of PHIFA.
-First, the Respondents violated RP § 7-307(2) by requiring Consumers A to pay up-front fees prior to successfully obtaining a loan modification for the Consumers A. - 20.
-The Respondents also violated PHIFA by inducing Consumers A to enter into a foreclosure consulting agreement which lacked the notices of rescission and related information required under RP §§ 7-305 and 7-306(a)(6), (b), and (c), and thus the Respondents violated RP § 7-307(10) ("[a] foreclosure consultant may not . . . [i]nduce or attempt to induce any homeowner to enter into a foreclosure consulting contract that does not comply in all respects with [PHIFA])." - 21.
-The Respondents further violated PHIFA when they breached the duty of reasonable care and diligence required under RP § 7-309(b) and BO&P § 17-532(c)(vi), including, but not limited to, the following conduct: they failed to perform those loan modification services for Consumer A which they promised to provide and for which they had collected an up-front fee.
+First, the Respondents violated RP § 7-307(2) by requiring those Maryland consumers referenced above to pay up-front fees prior to successfully obtaining a loan modification for those consumers. - 20.
+The Respondents also violated PHIFA by inducing the Maryland consumers referenced above to enter into foreclosure consulting agreements which lacked the notices of rescission and related information required under RP §§ 7-305 and 7-306(a)(6), (b), and (c), and thus the Respondents violated RP § 7-307(10) ("[a] foreclosure consultant may not . . . [i]nduce or attempt to induce any homeowner to enter into a foreclosure consulting contract that does not comply in all respects with [PHIFA])." - 21.
+The Respondents further violated PHIFA when they breached the duty of reasonable care and diligence required under RP § 7-309(b) and BO&P § 17-532(c)(vi), including, but not limited to, the following conduct: they failed to fully perform those loan modification services for the Maryland consumers referenced above which they promised to provide and for which they had collected up-front fees.